plausible/community-edition/swarm/README.md

 # How to deploy

 This deployment uses docker-stack-deploy to make secret and configuration management easier.
 See https://github.com/neuroforgede/docker-stack-deploy.
+The plausible.yml file as in this repository makes use of Hetzner Cloud Volumes using [costela/docker-volume-hetzner](https://github.com/costela/docker-volume-hetzner) (see https://github.com/neuroforgede/swarmsible/tree/master/environments/test/test-swarm/stacks/00_hetzner-volumes for a way to deploy the plugin).
+If you are using a different vendor, you will have to modify the volume configs.

 This assumes you have a Docker swarm running.
 Once set up, you will need a traefik instance configured to work with constraint `traefik-public` and a network `traefik-public`.